patrick-han/final_UI_HCI/README.md

 project.
 We trained two models for this project.
 ![Image](imgs/pipeline.png)

+An autoencoder [1] and GAN [3] are trained with the real ECG signal MIT-BIH Arrhythmia Dataset [5].
+The SynthECG pipeline is composed of the encoder of the autoencoder and the generator of the GAN, where the input into the encoder is the modified ECG signal from the UI, and the final output from the generator is the verified ECG signal with similar modification in place.
+The encoder encodes the modification into a lower dimensional latent space.
+The generator, which usually takes random noise as input, takes the encoder output and re-constructs it into a valid ECG signal, taking into account the biases encoded.

 # User Interface
 The user interface was build in PyQT and contains several features for manipulating and examining signals:
 ![Image](imgs/interface.PNG)

+Features include:
+* Load/export ECG signals
+* Generate/generate batch/verify signals
+* Signal previewer
+  * View individual signals from batch
+* Signal manipulation
+   * Select nodes and width
+   * Alter selected node values
+   * Smoothing w/ Gaussian filter

 Example plots in the manipulation and verification process.
 ![Image](imgs/three.PNG)